ykaitao/MachineLearning/machine_learning/README.md

 \end{aligned}
 $$

-The middle term of the above equation is $0$ as we show below
+The covariance term (third term) of the above equation is $0$ as we show below, which leads to the bias-variance decomposition

 $$
 \begin{aligned}